sshniro/zap-docs/source/includes/contributing.md

 **Code block**

-Use three backticks to open and close a code block.
+Use three back ticks to open and close a code block.
 Specify the programming language after the first backtick group.

 ## Open API Spec Guide